 At 130 pounds, Arguello seemed unstoppable, defending his title 8 times against the likes of Castillo, Bobby Chacon, and Bazooka Limón.

 From here he would move up in weight to take the chance to become 3 weight world champion against the lightweight world champion, Jim Watt, where he put on a dominating display.

 As there were not as many sanctioning bodies at the time as are now.
-Arguello was truly considered the best in his division and all-time great for achieving such a feat.
+Arguello was truly considered the best in his division and an all-time great for achieving such a feat.

 After some more title defenses, Arguello would move up in weight again to challenge the undefeated Jr. Weltweright Aaron Pryor, and to get a bigger payday.
-These fights are absolute classics, especially the first fight, but Pryor’s powerful swarming style proved too much for Nicaraguan.
+These fights are absolute classics, especially the first fight, but Pryor’s powerful swarming style proved too much for the Nicaraguan.

-That was very much the end of the road for Arguello in terms of title fights, but you have to give him credit for daring to be great moving up to win in 4 weight divisions.
+That was very much the end of the road for Arguello in terms of title fights, but you have to give him credit for daring to be great and moving up to win in 4 weight divisions.

 This is one of my favorite quotes by Peter King who wrote the following in 1981,

 “Watching Arguello fight is like enjoying the subtleties of a great Renaissance Masterpiece.”Peter King